Updated on 2025-08-27 GMT+08:00

 • Custom route table: If you do not want to use the default route table, you can create a custom route table and associate it with the subnet.
 Custom route tables can be deleted if they are no longer required.

-The custom route table associated with a subnet only controls the outbound traffic.
-The default route table of a subnet controls the inbound traffic.
+The custom route table of a subnet only controls outbound traffic.
+The default route table of the VPC that the subnet belongs to controls inbound traffic, for example, traffic from VPC peering connections, Direct Connect, and VPN connections to the VPC.

-By default, the quota for custom route tables is 0.
+By default, there is no quota for custom route tables.
 To create custom route tables, apply for a quota increase first.

 Route